How much critical illness cover do you really need?

 How do I make sure my critical illness policy will pay out?

-The top five reasons for an insurer rejecting a claim are as follows
+The top five reasons for an insurance company rejecting a claim are as follows

 - Failing to disclose relevant information